fernand0labra/rai-agrihusky/README.md

 This repository contains the implementation of a husky controller that receives position updates from GPS coordinates and orientation information from an onboard IMU.
 Two packages are available: ROS1 Noetic and ROS2 Humble.

 1. The first package includes an initial test on GPS data obtained using the [Ericsson-GNSS-RTK-ROS-package](https://github.com/LTU-RAI/Ericsson-GNSS-RTK-ROS-package/tree/main) ROS1 Noetic implementation.
 2. The second package includes the velocity controller and waypoint publisher along with fake sensor publishers.
-The simulation uses the fake readings the same GPS data as (1) and the [Ericsson-GNSS-RTK-ROS-package](https://github.com/LTU-RAI/Ericsson-GNSS-RTK-ROS-package/tree/ros2) ROS2 Humble implementation.
+The simulation uses the fake readings as local and global references, the same GPS data as (1) for waypoint definition and the [Ericsson-GNSS-RTK-ROS-package](https://github.com/LTU-RAI/Ericsson-GNSS-RTK-ROS-package/tree/ros2) ROS2 Humble implementation.

 ## Controller Description